 These provisions become key sticking points in any legal action.
 A bartender or restaurant server could claim that they did not know the person they were serving was intoxicated.
-When pursuing compensation under the dram shop law, a lawyer would have to provide evidence that it was obvious that the person was drunk when he or she was being served.
+When pursuing compensation under the dram shop law, an Indiana personal injury lawyer would have to provide evidence that it was obvious that the person was drunk when he or she was being served.
 Also, it would have to be proven that the driver’s intoxication was the direct cause of the plaintiff’s injuries.

 Why Pursue Liability Under the Dram Shop Law

 When a person is seriously injured in an Indianapolis car accident, he or she is entitled to damages from the at-fault party’s insurance company.
 However, the victim will only be compensated to the limits of the policy.
 If the driver only carries the minimum coverage required by Indiana law, there would only be a total of $25,000 available for compensation.
 When the at-fault driver is drunk, it is possible that a judge will award punitive damages—an amount in excess of insurance coverage intended to punish the driver for his willful actions.
 However, if the drunk driver has limited assets, he will not be able to pay the punitive damages to the victim.